-Law Firms handling Criminal Law cases are often overlooked when it comes down to their digital marketing efforts and strategies.
-But what happens when attorneys understand their capabilities and future needs of their prospective clients, attracting interest and building awareness through social media platforms?
+Law firms handling criminal law cases are often overlooked when it comes to their digital marketing efforts and strategies.
+But what happens when attorneys understand their capabilities and the future needs of their prospective clients, and attract interest and build awareness through social media platforms?

-When digital marketing experts talk about Law Firm marketing, most of the time, they focus on Personal Injury, Workers Compensation, or Immigration and Bankruptcy attorneys.
-From a standpoint, that’s somehow understandable and predictable, as those Law Firms can come up with the most robust campaigns and budgets.
-Today, we’ll differ, and we’ll put our focus on Criminal Law.
-We’ll spot attorneys who do it right through Social Media Platforms, giving you ideas and actionable tips on how to get in front of your prospective clients and create brand awareness that will help you sign more cases.
+Most of the time, when digital marketing experts talk about law firm marketing, they focus on Personal Injury, Workers Compensation, or Immigration and Bankruptcy attorneys.
+Of course, that’s certainly understandable, if not predictable, as those law firms tend to have the most robust campaigns and budgets.
+Today, we’ll differ and put our focus on Criminal Law.
+We’ll highlight attorneys who do it right through social media platforms and give you ideas and actionable tips on how to get in front of your prospective clients and create brand awareness that will help you sign more cases.

 - First comes the overall setup of the Instagram account.
 From the profile pic to bio, info, and highlights.
-Here, we’ve singled out a Hispanic law firm handling criminal law, among others, that isn’t located in the US but Latinoamerica. @Marvalofarrel is doing a great job with their setup, and you could get tips for your own practice.
-Plus, they are Hispanics, so you can get additional tips on what Hispanic prospective clients are looking for and are more likely to interact with.
+Here, we’ve singled out a Hispanic law firm handling criminal law, among other things, that isn’t located in the US but in Latin America. @Marvalofarrel is doing a great job with their setup, and we suggest checking them out for tips on your own practice.
+Plus, they are Hispanic, so you can get additional tips on what Hispanic prospective clients are looking for and are more likely to interact with.

-- Moving to Instagram posts, we’ve got to point out jglawyer9.
-His law firm is doing a fantastic job posting about happy clients, sharing their stories and how the attorney helped them get out of trouble, giving them a fair chance against criminal charges.
+- Moving to Instagram posts, we’ve got to point out @jglawyer9.
+His law firm is doing a fantastic job posting about happy clients by sharing their stories and how their attorney helped them get out of trouble by giving them a fair chance against criminal charges.

-Twitter is probably the Social Media that most professionals are afraid of.
-And that sometimes is understandable, as the platform can backfire.
+Twitter is probably the social media platform that professionals are most afraid of.
+And that sometimes is understandable, as the platform is known for content backfiring.
 For Twitter, we’ve spotted two law firms handling criminal law cases and doing exceptionally well.

 - The first is based in South Africa and has built a great follower-base of over 3000 people.
 They’re sharing relevant news and educating their community without any immediate promotion of their services.
 For us, that’s the way to go on the platform.

-- The second one goes to a San Diego-based criminal Law firm.
-We’ve singled out here the regular updates, the repurposing of their content, sharing blog articles, photos, and sometimes videos relevant to their community.
+- The second one goes to a San Diego-based criminal law firm.
+We’ve singled out here their regular updates, the repurposing of their content, and the sharing of blog articles, photos, and sometimes videos relevant to their community.

 Here is an example of the Twitter community making criminal law posts go viral.
-Some might take it as partially negative, but such publicity could be a massive step for social media brand recognition.
+Some may take it as partially negative but such publicity can be a massive step for social media brand recognition.

-- Share success stories, moments with your clients and enrich them with photos or even videos.
+- Share success stories and moments with your clients, or just enrich them with photos and videos.

 - Hand in hand goes the sharing of reviews and testimonials.
-Who isn’t proud of all the positive words about their Law Firm?
-For example, you can see how this law firm from Galveston, TX, is handling it.
+Who isn’t proud of all the positive words about their law firm?
+Check out how this law firm from Galveston, TX is handling their reviews.

-- Use Facebook live for video sessions, either Q&As or talking about your experiences or particular achievements.
-You can see an example of another Law Firm handling Criminal Law cases.
+- Use Facebook live for video sessions, either through Q&As or by talking about your experiences or particular achievements.
+You can see an example of another law firm handling Criminal Law cases.

 - Finally, Facebook is a great place to repurpose your existing content.
 Be it videos you’ve uploaded on YouTube, articles on your blogs, or even newsjacking.